yaoli/nade_k/README.md

 ---------------------
 #### Install Theano

 Download Theano and make sure it's working properly.
-All the information you need can be found by following this link: http://deeplearning.net/software/theano/
+All the information you need can be found by following this link:
+http://deeplearning.net/software/theano/
-Make sure theano is added into your PYTHONPATH
+Make sure theano is added into your PYTHONPATH.

 #### Install Jobman
 Very detailed information can be found below:
 http://deeplearning.net/software/jobman/install.html.
-Make sure jobman is added into you PYTHONPATH
+Make sure jobman is added into your PYTHONPATH.

 #### Prepare the MNIST dataset
 You can download the dataset from the links below.